airbytehq/airbyte/docs/deploying-airbyte/on-aws-ec2.md

 ## Troubleshooting

 If you encounter any issues, just connect to our [Slack](https://slack.airbyte.io).
 Our community will help!
+We also have a [FAQ](../faq/technical-support.md) section in our docs for common problems.